datascience-2025-group4/group04-team02/README.md

 in this subfolder we analysed differences in atomic and resedue contacts in the CDR-regions of different antibodies.

    - `01_find_atomic_contacts.ipynb` @lóa
+   In this notebook we will create a DataFrame that contains atomic contacts for all the structures in our cleaned summary file.

    - `02_analyze_contacts.ipynb` @lóa
+   This notebook alaysezes the contact frequencies of antibody residues within CDR regions across different species.
+We assess binding rates at each CDR and observe that some antibody–antigen structures form contacts outside the defined CDRs.
+CDR definitions are refined based on our binding analysis.

    - `03_analyze_CDRs.ipynb` @lóa